 🔷 Step 1: Shift Your Mindset from Outcome to Learning

-One of the core principles in how to build a growth mindset for adults is switching your focus from being the best to becoming better.
+One of the core principles in how to build Personal Growth Mindset for adults is switching your focus from being the best to becoming better.

 Why This Matters